Mirza Reza Kermani: Capture and death

 After killing the Shah, Mirza Reza Kermani escaped towards the border of the Ottoman Empire.
 Naser al-Din Shah's successor, Mozaffar ad-Din Shah Qajar, sent a detachment of troops on camels to find Mirza Reza Kermani to avenge his father's death.
 He was captured at the Ottoman border.
 After months of interrogation, Kermani was executed by public hanging on 10 August 1896.

-Some people in Tehran promoted the idea that Mirza Reza was an Azali but historical documents shows he was born in a Shia family.

 Consequences

 Kermani's assassination of Naser al-Din Shah and his subsequent execution marked a turning point in Iranian political thought that would ultimately lead to the Iranian Constitutional Revolution during Mozaffar ad-Din Shah's turbulent reign; the Constitutional Revolution was the first major democratic movement in the modern Middle East, although it was preceded by the First Constitutional Era (1876–78) in the neighboring Ottoman Empire.